 - Any pieces of furniture that were custom made for your own apartment

-Steps for donating furniture in HK to charity
+Common steps for donating used furniture in HK to a charity

 - Send photos and details of your proposed donation to the charity.

 - The charity will let you know whether they’ll accept your donation.

 - You will likely either have to arrange delivery to the charity, or the charity will pick up your items but charge you a delivery fee.

 FAQs about getting rid of unwanted furniture in Hong Kong

 How to get rid of large furniture in Hong Kong?

 If you’re selling a high-quality item, you could try 2nd Chance.
 But, otherwise, in our experience, you’ll need to offers these types of big items for relatively low prices on one of the second-hand platforms such as Asiaxpat, GeoExpat, or even Carousell.

 Is the Hong Kong second-hand furniture market large?

 You might be surprised how quickly and easily you can either buy or sell second-hand furniture in HK.
 But keep in mind, there is a higher demand for smaller, practical pieces of furniture.